fedwiki/wiki-storage-mongodb/ReadMe.md

 # Wiki Storage MongoDB

+---

+**NOTE:** This datastore will not work correctly when the server is run in farm mode.

+---

 An experimental module to provide MongoDB storage for an external module for Federated Wiki, rather than being built into the core.